 While a TPM program should be adapted to specific company needs and circumstances, there are 7 basic steps to implement TPM, as listed below:

-2. Identify an area for a pilot TPM programYou could focus on a piece of equipment that would be easiest to improve, or a production area that has proven to be problematic, and needs to be fixed in order to quickly improve profitability.
-In this initial stage of the TPM process, identify goals that are SMART: Specific, Measurable, Attainable, Realistic, and Timed.
+2. Identify an area for a pilot TPM programYou could focus on a piece of equipment that would be easiest to improve or a production area that has proven to be problematic and needs to be fixed in order to improve profitability quickly.
+In this initial stage of the TPM process, identify SMART goals: Specific, Measurable, Attainable, Realistic, and Timed.

 4. Begin to measure Overall Equipment Effectiveness (OEE)However you decide to keep track of OEE, it is imperative that unplanned stop times are documented, and a reason is given for each occurrence.
 Provide a category for "unknown cause" or "unallocated stop time" for cases in which the operator is unsure of the stop cause.
 Over time, this will help you to first identify major loss causes, which in turn leads to step #5: